 Pay attention to dry, windy conditions and to burn bans - do not ignite fireworks during these times.

-If you are in a city in the Fire District that allows fireworks, you generally cannot sell or store fireworks.
+If you are in the unincorporated areas or a city in the Fire District that allows fireworks, you generally cannot sell or store fireworks.
 To sell or store fireworks in a building, you must get prior approval from the Sedgwick County Fire District 1.

 Persons wishing to shoot commercial fireworks must be a state-licensed fireworks display operator, provide liability insurance for the display, complete and submit a Commercial Fireworks Display Permit Application, pay for the permit, and comply with all rules.
 See Commercial Fireworks Display Application Requirements.